davecoffin/nativescript-modal-datetimepicker/README.md

-  startingHour?: number; // Ignored on pickDate() startingMinute?: number; // Ignored on pickDate() startingDate?: Date; // Ignored on pickTime()
+  startingHour?: number; // Ignored on pickDate() startingMinute?: number; // Ignored on pickDate() startingDate?: Date; // Ignored on pickTime() datePickerMode?: string; // Android ONLY: set this to "spinner" to see spinner for DatePicker, other option is "calendar" (which is the default)
 }
 ```